Star product on $L^2(S^n)$, $n = 2, 3, 5$: Introduction and summary

 and $\Sn{n}=\{\vect x \in \mathbb R^{n+1}\;|\;|\vect x|=1\}$ is the unit sphere inmersed in $\mathbb R^{n+1}$.

-The aim of the present paper is to introduce a symbolic calculus for the Hilbert spaces $L^2(\Sn{n})$, $n=2,3,5$.
 In order to introduce this symbolic calculus, we first need to find an overcomplete family of functions in $L^2(\Sn{n})$, $n=2,3,5$.
 Since it is not possible to define a reproducing kernel in $L^2(\Sn{n})$, we can not use the same idea applied by Berezin to K\"ahler manifold.
 However, in general, the coherent states are a specific complete set of vectors in a Hilbert space satisfying a certain resolution of the identity condition.